 Those that are looking for health optimization, immune boosting, or an energy boost can opt for an IV once month or as needed.

 Trigger point injections use procaine (an analgesic) along with vitamin B12, magnesium, or other therapeutic injectable solutions to help relieve trigger points in muscles.
 These are great for athletes or anyone involved in any form of physical activity and has developed tight muscles or notices ‘knots’ in their muscles which creates pain as the muscle is unable to relax completely.
 Trigger points can be identified through palpation of your muscle and identifying areas of pain that feel harder than normal.

-Please note that these injection therapies do not address the root cause and is a therapy to help rebuild strength in your joints, tendons, and ligaments so you can perform activities of daily living that you once used to.
+Please note that these injection therapies do not address the root cause but are a therapy to help rebuild strength in your joints, tendons, and ligaments so you can perform activities of daily living that you once used to.
 It is recommended to limit stress on the affected area for a few weeks after the injection treatments and gradually return to your regular activity level.

 *If you are susceptible to chronic injuries or delayed healing from injuries, there may be an imbalance at the physiological level that should be addressed such as autoimmune diseases, chronic inflammatory conditions, hormonal imbalances, and, poor digestive health.
 A more in-depth naturopathic initial visit can help to identify these areas.